-To create a Visitor Tracker code, login to your TraceMyIP account.
+To create a Visitor Tracker code, log in to your TraceMyIP account.
 Navigate to [My Projects] page.

 Once the Visitor Tracker code is generated, copy and paste it into the footer of your website.
 Ensure that the tracker icon appears on all pages of your website, including your mobile version of the website.
 Your website may have two different templates for desktop and mobile devices.
-If you are using a self hosted version of WordPress, you can install an official TraceMyIP WordPress plugin that has two dedicated input fields for the visitor tracker and the page tracker codes.
+If you are using a self-hosted version of WordPress, you can install an official TraceMyIP WordPress plugin that has two dedicated input fields for the visitor tracker and the page tracker codes.

 STEP 3 – Creating a Page Tracker code

 There are a significant number of options for configuring a “Page Tracker” to perform different tasks that can be applied to any number of IP addresses.
-The Page Tracker feature also has its own built-in statistics engine that can show various information about page tracker functions over time, number of actions taken against specific IPs, number of blocked or redirected visits and the status of IP filters that affected each visitor IP (such as time, GEO or IP match).
+The Page Tracker feature also has its own built-in statistics engine that can show various information about page tracker functions over time, the number of actions taken against specific IPs, the number of blocked or redirected visits, and the status of IP filters that affected each visitor IP (such as time, GEO or IP match).

 If this is your first Page Tracker installation, read the introductory information on the Page Tracker page, then scroll down and click on the “Add a NEW Page Tracker” link at the bottom of the page.
-This will take you to the next screen where you can select a type of a Page Tracker:
+This will take you to the next screen where you can select a type of Page Tracker:

 - If you need the simplest and the fastest installation method, select an “HTML Version” of the Page Tracker.
-The HTML version does not require installation of an additional PHP file on your website and will instantly work after you install the Page Tracker above the Visitor Tracker code.
+The HTML version does not require the installation of an additional PHP file on your website and will instantly work after you install the Page Tracker above the Visitor Tracker code.

 - Next, name your Page Tracker.
 You could name it, for example, “Website IP blocking”.

 - Click on the “Create” button to generate the code

 Sign up to instantly track website visitors IPs!